 Accounts receivable for service are recorded when either the asset or revenue recognition criteria have been met.
-Estimates of allowances for uncollectible receivables have not been made within the financial statements due to management deeming them immaterial; accordingly, no allowance for uncollectible accounts has been established.
+Estimates of allowances for uncollectible receivables have not been made within the financial statements; accordingly, no allowance for uncollectible accounts has been established.